Which of the following is NOT considered a characteristic of life... | Channels for Pearson+

 1

 Step 1: Begin by understanding the concept of 'characteristics of life.'
-These are traits or processes that are universally observed in living organisms, such as reproduction, growth, development, response to stimuli, and maintaining homeostasis.
+These are traits or processes that are universally observed in living organisms, such as response to stimuli, reproduction, growth, and development.

 Step 2: Analyze each option provided in the question.
-For example, reproduction is a fundamental characteristic of life because all living organisms have the ability to produce offspring.
+For example, 'Response to stimuli' refers to how living organisms react to changes in their environment, which is a fundamental characteristic of life.

-Step 3: Evaluate the option 'ability to respond to stimuli.'
-This is another key characteristic of life, as living organisms can detect and react to changes in their environment.
+Step 3: Evaluate 'Ability to reproduce.'
+Reproduction is a key biological process that ensures the continuation of a species, making it a characteristic of life.

 Watch next